HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Copy HTML Files
 Copy HTML files between directories using `rsync`, but only if they're newer in the source than in the destination.

+## Let's Move
+Move files from the working directory to the directory at a fixed location, only if those files' names start with an uppercase letter.
+This uses `mv` and special `bash` globs.